 Emphasizing it’s importance, H.H Sheikh Mohammed Bin Rashid Al Maktoum explained, “Innovation is not an option, but a necessity.
 It is not a culture, but work style, and governments and companies that do not innovate risk losing their competitiveness and falling far behind.”

-I am fortunate to participate in this process.
-On May 31, 2018 I learned that I was selected by the United Arab Emirates Ministry of Education as one of 30 educators chosen from a pool of more than 400 applicants to join “Cohort 3” of the “UAE Innovation and Entrepreneurship Education Program.”
+Having taught INV 300, Innovation and Entrepreneurship at the American University in the Emirates since 2018, I am fortunate to actively participate in this process.
+In support of my engagement in entrepreneurship education, on May 31, 2018 I was selected as one of 30 educators from a pool of more than 400 by the United Arab Emirates Ministry of Education to join “Cohort 3″ of the “UAE Innovation and Entrepreneurship Education Program.”

 Some background on the program: